Rainier Fog (song): Origin and lyrics

 The original demo for "Rainier Fog" was recorded at vocalist/guitarist Jerry Cantrell's house in Los Angeles.
 Guns N' Roses bassist Duff McKagan helped Cantrell with the song, as he played bass on it.
 McKagan loved the riff and said to Cantrell that it was his first single, although Cantrell still didn't have lyrics for the song.

-Cantrell told Rolling Stone magazine that the song is a tribute to the Seattle music scene, that that launched bands such as Alice in Chains, Soundgarden, Mother Love Bone, Mudhoney, Screaming Trees and Nirvana.
+Cantrell told Rolling Stone magazine that the song is a tribute to the Seattle music scene, that launched bands such as Alice in Chains, Soundgarden, Mother Love Bone, Mudhoney, Screaming Trees and Nirvana.
 "This song is a little homage to all of that: where we come from, who we are, all of the triumphs, all of the tragedies, lives lived."

 Cantrell told Classic Rock magazine that the lyrics "Left me here so all alone, only for me to find/Hear your voice on waves we rode, echoes inside my mind/Disembodied just a trace of what it was like then/With you here we shared a space that's always half-empty" are about former Alice in Chains members Layne Staley and Mike Starr.
 Both of them died from drug overdoses, in 2002 and 2011, respectively.
 Those lyrics are also featured upside down on the album cover.
 Cantrell said:

 That's Layne.
 That's Layne and Mike.
 Mister Staley and Mister Starr.
 They're still with us.
 I just started writing, and it ended up being about where we come from and who we are.
 Honouring the home town, all of the players here and gone, and all of it.
 It's a personal reflection on a life lived.
 But not just over the shoulder – looking forwards too.
 Being very proud and honoured to still be doing this.
 Duff McKagan demoed it with me and said: 'That's your single, man!'.
 I hope it is one.